Backpacking New Zealand

 The Youth Hostel Association runs nearly 60 hostels throughout the country, mainly in cities or other populated areas.
 It is possible to reserve in advance and the rates are generally affordable.
 There are also Backpackers’ Hostels located throughout the country which are available for as little as NZ$14 a night.
 These rooms also often include prepaid telephone credit and discount coupons for local travel.

-Another good way to find accommodation in New Zealand is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
+Another good way to find accommodation in New Zealand is by checking booking.com.
+On their site, you’ll find hotels, homestays, hostels, and other unique accommodation.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
 We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to New Zealand.

 Entry Visa Requirements for New Zealand